-Council will develop systems and programs to support the activity and actions identified in the management practices for each management area.
+Council will develop systems and programs to support the activity and actions identified in this policy.

-Each management area will be subject to risk management assessments and the respective management practices will include directions for activity specific to that management area.
+Each management area will be subject to risk management assessments and the respective procedures will include directions for activity specific to that management area.